kneron/document_center/docs/toolchain/manual_3_onnx.md

 In this line of python code, `ktc.onnx_optimizer.keras2onnx_flow` is the function that takes an hdf5 file path and convert the hdf5 into an onnx object.
 The return value `result_m` is the converted onnx object.
 It need to take one more optimization step (section 3.1.5) before going into the next section.

 There might be some warning log printed out by the Tensorflow backend, but we can ignore it since we do not actually run it.
 You can check whether the conversion succeed by whether there is any exception raised.

-This function has more parameters for fine-tuning.
-Please check [Toolchain Python API](http://doc.kneron.com/docs/toolchain/python_api/) if needed.

 ### 3.1.2.
 Pytorch to ONNX